23 Lazy evaluation

 23.6 The trade-offs of NSE

-Convenience vs. predictability. filter(df, x > 5) is concise.
-But what if there’s a variable x in your environment and a column x in your data frame?
-Data masking means the column wins.
-That’s usually correct, but when it’s not, the bug is subtle: no error, just wrong results.
+Convenience vs. predictability. filter(df, x > 5) is concise and readable, but if a variable x exists in your environment and a column x exists in your data frame, the column wins silently.
+When that’s wrong, nothing tells you.

 Interactive vs. programmatic.
-NSE is optimized for the console.
-You type select(df, name, age) and it just works.
-But writing a function that wraps select requires { }, which is an extra concept to learn.
-The interactive user pays nothing; the programmer pays a tax.
+NSE is optimized for the console, where you type select(df, name, age) and it just works.
+Writing a function that wraps select requires { }, an extra concept that sits between you and the dplyr you already know.
+The interactive user pays nothing; the programmer pays a tax, and the tax scales with the complexity of the interface you’re building.

 This isn’t a tidyverse invention.
 Base R uses NSE in subset(), with(), transform(), and the formula interface (lm(y ~ x, data = df)).
-The tidyverse uses it more systematically, but the idea is as old as S.
+The tidyverse applies it more systematically and more pervasively, but the idea is as old as S.

 NSE is the right trade-off for data analysis.
 You type column names hundreds of times a day, and quoting each one would be painful.
-The cost is paid when programming (writing reusable functions), not when analyzing (exploring data interactively).
-That’s a good trade: most R users spend more time analyzing than programming.
-Accept the trade-off, learn { } for when you cross the line into programming, and move on.
+The cost falls on the programmer writing reusable functions, not on the analyst exploring data interactively, and that’s a reasonable place for the cost to land since most R users spend more time analyzing than abstracting.
+Accept the trade-off, learn { } for when you cross the line into programming, and spend your energy on the next question: when you call print(x), how does R decide which print to use?